felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 If no transactions are made to the beneficiaries for more than 12 months, the business relationship shall be automatically deemed terminated.

-The users of Taler wallets can return the existing credit in these wallets at any time to bank accounts in Switzerland and thus balance the credit.
+Users of Taler wallets can return the existing credit in these wallets to bank accounts in Switzerland at any time, thereby balancing the credit.
-If the TOPS payment service is discontinued, users will be informed of the discontinuation of the payment service via the GNU Taler protocol and requested by the Taler wallets to balance the existing credit.
+If the TOPS payment service is discontinued, users will be notified through the GNU Taler protocol and prompted by their Taler wallets to balance any remaining credit.
-Users who fail to balance the credit will lose their entitlement to the claim to the remaining credit after 3 months, which becomes the property of TOPS.
+Users who fail to balance the credit within 3 months will lose their entitlement to the remaining amount, which will become the property of TOPS.

 Applicable law and place of jurisdiction
 ---------------------------------------------------------------

-To the extent permitted by law, all legal relationships between TOPS and users shall be governed exclusively by substantive Swiss law, to the exclusion of conflict of laws and to the exclusion of international treaties.
+To the extent permitted by law, all legal relationships between TOPS and users shall be governed exclusively by substantive Swiss law, excluding conflict of laws and international treaties.

-Subject to any mandatory statutory provisions to the contrary Biel is the exclusive place of jurisdiction and the place of performance.
+Subject to any mandatory statutory provisions to the contrary, Biel is the exclusive place of jurisdiction and the place of performance.
 For users and beneficiaries domiciled outside Switzerland, Biel/Bienne is also the place of debt collection.